hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 **How do peak annotation tools work?**

 Because many cis-regulatory elements are close to transcription start sites of their targets, it is common to associate each peak to its nearest gene, either upstream or downstream.
-Annotation tools  **apply methods to calculate the nearest TSS to the given genomic coordinates and annotates the peak with that gene**.
+Annotation tools  **apply methods to calculate the nearest TSS to the given genomic coordinates and annotate the peak with that gene**.
 However, problems exist in regions where multiple genes are located in close proximity.
 Different tools address this complex issue using different approaches and this can result in varying results.

 <p align="center">
 <img src="../img/nearest_gene_image.png"  width="800">